 - 1. All formal protests must be made in writing, by a driver, in competition at the event, from the class in question, on a formal protest form, accompanied by a cash protest fee (protest fee may vary by region or circuit) two hundred and fifty dollars (\$250.00) recommended. - 2.
 When the official protest is made with the fee, the item to be protested must be stated (a general protest will not be accepted), teardown will not be complete until protest is found to be valid or proven unwarranted.
 If the protest is valid, the fee will be returned to the protester.
 If the protest is invalid, the fee will be given to the protested snowmobile owner for the inconvenience (to be accomplished before the snowmobiles are released from teardown).

-Affiliates may set an increased fee for a total tear down process in which all areas are inspected.
-Affiliates have the right to refuse nuisance tear down protests generated by individual personal relationships, or on track activity.
-This fee may be given to the affiliate, or a charity named by the affiliate. - 3.
-There is no need for formal protests in the case of driving infractions during an event.
+- 3. There is no need for formal protests in the case of driving infractions during an event.
 Reports of such alleged infractions should be made to the Race Director, who in turn will request a report from the flagman or assigned official on the course. - 4.
 Race Director has the authority to determine the validity of a protest. - 5.
-No protests will be accepted that refer to a Race/Technical Director's judgement or decision. - It shall not be possible to protest or appeal technical inspection equipment, manual /electronic scoring, or manual/electronic timing equipment. - 7.
+No protests/appeals will be accepted that refer to a Race/Technical Director's judgement or decision. - 6.
+It shall not be possible to protest or appeal technical inspection equipment, manual /electronic scoring, or manual/electronic timing equipment. - 7.
 Protests must be filed within thirty (30) minutes following the completion of the daily event or within thirty minutes following the official announcement of results for the class in question whichever occurs first.
 Race directors have the authority to increase the time to file a protest for a competitor but may not shorten the time allowed. - 8.
 Properly filed protests must be addressed by sanctioning body before finalizing class results.
 ISR must be informed of the protest in writing immediately after the protest is filed.
 Electronic method of communication preferred.